Orange-OpenSource/ods-ios/THIRD-PARTY.md

 Parma is distributed under the terms and conditions ot the MIT License (http://opensource.org/licenses/MIT) You may download the source code on the following website: https://github.com/dasautoooo/Parma

+### BottomSheet
+BottomSheet is distributed under the terms and conditions ot the MIT License (http://opensource.org/licenses/MIT) You may download the source code on the following website: https://github.com/lucaszischka/BottomSheet